GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 ::: details Alternative: modify docker compose to build image

-After downloading the code, open the file `docker-compose.yml`, remove line 8 and uncomment lines 11-14.
+After downloading the code, open the file `docker-compose.yml`, and apply the following changes:

 ```yaml
 version: '2.4'